jbz8/FourCardFeature/README.md

 when you link your GitHub account to the website and select start challenge on their site.
 I was more focused on recreating the structure/look as well as the web/mobile responsiveness as much as possible without worrying too much about the exact images and fonts.

+Without downloading you can check the Images folder to see the comparison of the websites images and mine as well.
+The website's design images start with Challenge-... and mine start with My-...